R. Rathnam: Career

 Jeeva Rathna entered the Tamil film industry as an actor with Danashura Karna.
-He didn't get success in acting Later he showed interest in composing music to films and joined as assistant music director Tamil film industry.
+He didn't get success in acting Later he showed interest in composing music to films and joined as an assistant music director Tamil film industry.
 After getting experience in music he become full-fledged music composer in the movie "Mane Katti Nodu" in 1961starring Uday Kumar, Dwarakish, Meenakumari and others which became hit.